skillstruct/SkillStructUniversityDotnet/README.md

 # SkillStructUniversityDotnet
-A Repository for SkillStruct University Members and associates to create Donet code
+A Repository for SkillStruct University Members and associates to access code built by the SkillStruct community.